 Early Decision 1 (ED1) was traditionally for highly competitive students confident of their first-choice school.
 Meanwhile, early decision 2 (ED2) emerged as a more flexible option.
 The flexibility of ED2 provides additional time for students to evaluate choices and strengthen applications.
 If admitted, you must withdraw all other college applications.

-must.
+The emphasis here is on the word must.
 Applying ED1 or ED2 is a contractual agreement that you will attend the school if admitted.

 Early Decision Release Dates